Hexagon/blog/src/posts/guide-to-js/2023-08-26_introduction.md

 part: 1
 priority: 1.0
 updated: "2023-09-08T14:44:00Z"
 intro: "The aim of this series is to give a thorough understanding of vanilla JavaScript and its many features.
 We won't be using any external libraries, and all the code will be cross-runtime.
-It'll work seamlessly whether you're in a browser or using runtimes like Node.js or Deno."
+It'll work seamlessly whether you're in a browser or using runtimes like Deno, Bun or Node.js."
 ---

 Before diving in, let's make something clear: This guide is packed with valuable